github/jtml/README.md

 ### Expressions

 jtml interpolates placeholder expressions in special ways across the template.
 Depending on where you put a placeholder expression (the `${}` syntax is a placeholder expression) depends on what it does. _Importantly_ "Attributes" behave differently to "Nodes".
-Here is an comprehensive list:
+Here is a comprehensive list:

 #### Attributes